 These pressure cooker ribs, which are easy and ideal for the Instant Pot, are finished in the oven with a brown sugar and Dijon glaze.
 It’s a super-fast method for knee-wobbling, lip-smacking, fall-off-the-bone tenderness.

-We confess that until we tried this pressure cooker ribs recipe, we’d always been a little leary of pressure cookers.
+We confess that until we tried this pressure cooker spare ribs recipe, we’d always been a little leery of pressure cookers.
 We’d just never imagined you could turn out anything like ribs that are fall-off-the-bone tender in 30 minutes or less.
 We were wrong.
 So spectacularly wrong.
-This pressure cooker ribs recipe made believers out of us.
-One taste and it’ll convert you, too.–Renee Schettler
+This pressure cooker pork ribs recipe made believers out of us.
+One taste and it’ll convert you, too.–David Leite

 Pressure Cooker Ribs FAQs